aantron/bisect_ppx/doc/advanced.md

    directory usually ends up being something like `_build/default/tests/`, but if you have multiple test targets, there will be multiple directories.

-3. For release, we recommend manually removing `bisect_ppx -conditional` from your `dune` files.
+3. For release, we recommend manually removing `bisect_ppx --conditional` from your `dune` files.
 If you don't want to do that, you can add a dependency on package `bisect_ppx` to your `opam` files: